Drowning Treatment & Management

 In the patient with an altered mental status, the airway should be checked for foreign material and vomitus.
 Debris visible in the oropharynx should be removed with a finger-sweep maneuver.
 The abdominal thrust (Heimlich) maneuver has not been shown to be effective in removing aspirated water; in addition, it delays the start of resuscitation and risks causing the patient to vomit and aspirate.
 In any event, ventilation is achieved even if fluid is present in the lungs.

-Supplemental oxygen, 100%, should be administered as soon as available.
-Immediately place the patient on 100% oxygen by mask.
+Supplemental oxygen, fraction of inspired oxygen (FiO2)100%, should be administered as soon as available.
 The degree of hypoxemia may be difficult to determine on clinical observation.
 If available, continuous noninvasive pulse oximetry is optimal.
 If the patient remains dyspneic on 100% oxygen or has a low oxygen saturation, use continuous positive airway pressure (CPAP) if available.
-If it is not available, consider early intubation, with appropriate use of PEEP.
+If it is not available, consider early intubation, with appropriate use of positive end-expiratory pressure (PEEP).

-Higher pressures may be required for ventilation because of the poor compliance resulting from pulmonary edema.
+Higher pressures may be required for ventilation because of the poor lung compliance resulting from pulmonary edema.

 The 1960s and 1970s saw a large body of research on drowning pathophysiology, evaluation, and management, including the development of a number of scoring systems to evaluate drowning victims.
 However, this work, as pointed out in a recent editorial, has not kept pace with work in cardiac and brain resuscitation and has not met the test of large randomized multicenter trials.[57]
 As such, while clearly very promising, the use of newer resuscitation methodologies, such as compression-only CPR and therapeutic hypothermia, have not been rigorously studied in drowning patients.

+Patients who arrive in the emergency department in cardiopulmonary arrest after a warm-water submersion have a dismal prognosis.
+The benefit of resuscitative efforts should be continuously assessed.
 Initial management of near drowning should place emphasis on immediate resuscitation and treatment of respiratory failure.
-Frequent neurologic assessment should occur: the Glasgow Coma Scale is one modality that has been effectively used.
-Evaluate associated injuries early, as a cervical spine injury may complicate airway management.
-Provide all drowning victims with 100% oxygen during their evaluations.
+Frequent neurologic assessments should occur; the Glasgow Coma Scale is one modality that has been effectively used.
+Evaluate associated injuries early, particularly since cervical spine injury may complicate airway management.
+Initially provide all drowning victims with 100% oxygen, yet be cognizant of the goal to avoid or treat hypoxemia while minimizing hyperoxemia.

 Early use of intubation and PEEP, or CPAP/bilevel positive airway pressure (BiPAP) in the awake, cooperative, and less hypoxic individual, is warranted if hypoxia or dyspnea persists despite 100% oxygen.